 As part of the quotation process, the removal company should always visit your property and assess the items you need moving, and whether there are any access issues.

 However, you should also make a point of mentioning any particularly difficult items you will need moving, to ensure they are taken into account.
-For example, a piano is both heavy and awkward and so will need more time and expertise to move safely.

 If access is difficult, some larger items may need removing via a window.
 In some cases, the window frame may even need removing to enable the furniture to fit through it.
 For this, there will be additional costs incurred.